MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - It must have domain user account permissions.

-Additional permissions are automatically granted to the SharePoint Farm Service account on SharePoint servers that are joined to a server farm.
+Extra permissions are automatically granted to the SharePoint Farm Service account on SharePoint servers that are joined to a server farm.

 After you run Setup, machine-level permissions include: